audioxide/data/data/posts/20200212-reviews-joy-division-unknown-pleasures.md

   so emotionally detached and theatrically passionate can still inspire music listeners in 2020.
 week: 220
+blurb: Pretty much everything about Unknown Pleasures was, and continues to be, a total fucking triumph in cathartic misery.
 ---
 author: André
 review: >-